Nevenall/ghosting-the-edge/src/03 Gearing Up.md

 ###### Skillwire Programs [1¤ each]

 - **Language**—You can read and speak a specific language.
 Most tend towards the formal and correct and obviously come from a program unless you are willing to pay extra for an up-to-date colloquialized version.
-- **Specialty**—These programs have everything you need to know about a specific topic such herbs, or military history. +2 to {{overcome}} and {{create}} actions involving that specialty.
+- **Specialty**—These programs have everything you need to know about a specific topic such herbs, or military history. +2 to :fate[overcome] and :fate[create] actions involving that specialty.
-- **Pilot**—Contains the skills for pilot a specific type of vehicle. +2 to {{overcome}} for this specific model.
+- **Pilot**—Contains the skills for pilot a specific type of vehicle. +2 to :fate[overcome] for this specific model.
-- **Kung Fu**—An {encyclopedic knowledge of Kung Fu moves} looks very cool but unless you have a cyborg body or have already built up the appropriate musculature to back up the physical skills it's not as useful as most teenage chipbois dream it is.
-Without cyberbody +2 for {{overcome}} relating to Kung Fu. {With cyberbody} Kung Fu style Fight skill set to 2.
+- **Kung Fu**—An :aspect[encyclopedic knowledge of Kung Fu moves] looks very cool but unless you have a cyborg body or have already built up the appropriate musculature to back up the physical skills it's not as useful as most teenage chipbois dream it is.
+Without cyberbody +2 for :fate[overcome] relating to Kung Fu. :aspect[With cyberbody] Kung Fu style Fight skill set to 2.
 If you already have a fight skill

 ##### Alternate Skillwire [1¤]

 **Alternate Skillwire**—You can swap the ratings of two skills between scenes.
 This may require a Resources roll to acquire a new skill program.
-If there is no downtime between scenes you may might gain the trouble aspect {Skills A and B are Swapping}.
+If there is no downtime between scenes you may might gain the trouble aspect :aspect[Skills A and B are Swapping].

 Most skills can be swapped except: Contacts, Move, Physique, Resources, and Will.